Tomshiii/ahk_wiki/Latest/Other Scripts/Streamdeck AHK.md

 These scripts use the function `openSocials()` to open the youtube/twitch channel of the current project client.
 The client name is pulled from the path directory that can be found in the title of either After Effects or Premiere Pro and is then cross referenced against a local class for the appropriate online channel name.
 ***

-## blend scripts
-These scripts are designed to adjust the blend mode of a given track for either Adobe Premiere or Adobe After Effects.

-Simply run a script for the desired mode in either program!
-If run in Premiere, the script will adjust the mode for the desired track.

-> [!Note]
-> If script is run in After Effects, it will simply ensure you're in the right mode to be able to adjust blend modes, **it will not attempt to change blend modes for any layers**.
-***

 ## run & activate Scripts
 These scripts are designed to run and activate any folder path you set.